-Blue Cross will pay the Eligible Expenses described in this benefit, subject to the conditions outlined below and dependent upon the option chosen.
+Blue Cross will pay the Eligible Expenses described in this benefit, subject to the conditions outlined below.

 The following definitions apply to this benefit, in addition to those found under the Key Terms provision of this booklet.

 Eligible Drug: A drug that is: